Mastercard Chargeback and Dispute Merchant Guide

 What Are Mastercard’s Chargeback Time Limits?

-Mastercard allows cardholders a fairly generous amount of time to file a chargeback—typically between 60 to 120 days, but certain recurring billings can be disputed a whopping 540 days later.
+Mastercard allows cardholders a fairly generous amount of time to file a chargeback.
+Most chargebacks can be filed up to 120 days after the transaction, but certain recurring billings can be disputed a whopping 540 days later.

 Does Mastercard Have an Excessive Chargeback Program?